modin-project/modin/docs/getting_started/faq.rst

 The ``modin.pandas`` `DataFrame`_ is a highly scalable, parallel DataFrame.
 Modin transparently distributes the data and computation so that you can continue using the same pandas API while being able to work with more data faster.
-With Modin, you are able to use all of the CPU cores on your machine, and because of it's light-weight nature often results in less memory overhead than pandas.
-See this :doc:`page </getting_started/pandas>` to learn more about how Modin is different from pandas.
+Modin lets you use all the CPU cores on your machine, and because it is lightweight, it often has less memory overhead than pandas.
+:doc:`page </getting_started/pandas>` to learn more about how Modin is different from pandas.

 Why not just improve pandas?
 """"""""""""""""""""""""""""

-Pandas is a massive community and well established codebase.
+pandas is a massive community and well established codebase.
 Many of the issues we have identified and resolved with pandas are fundamental to its current implementation.
 While we would be happy to donate parts of Modin that make sense in pandas, many of these components would require significant (or